Looking for a tranquil swimming hole in Sydney? Check out this stunning spot on Kangaroo Creek, Royal National Park.

 Exploring Royal National Park with my friend Steve is always an adventure.
 Steve is not one to follow well-trodden trails, he probably blazed some of these trails over the years.
-So for our last adventure we went looking for a secret swimming hole on Kangaroo Creek the he hasn’t visited for a few years.
+So for our last adventure, we went looking for a secret swimming hole on Kangaroo Creek that he hasn’t visited for a few years.

 Finding the trail

 The start of the trail was easy.
 We parked at Audley at the Currawong Flat picnic area and headed towards the signpost for Robertson Roundabout near the bathrooms.
 Without any preamble, the trail began as a set of steep stone stairs leading to the top of the ridge above Audley and the Hacking River.

 Once we reached the top, we came to a signposted junction and took the trail to the right, Engadine Track, following the signs to Kangaroo Creek.
 At first, the trail descended gently through lush eucalypt forest peppered with wonderfully gnarly angophoras.
 Since we were on top of the ridge, we could see the forest stretching forever.
 This part of the National park has never been logged, so it looks exactly the way it did for thousands of years.
 It always amazes me that you can find such well-preserved areas within an hour’s drive of Sydney CBD.

 And there wasn’t a single soul on the trail with us.
 Out of what seemed to be hundreds of people at Audley, no one felt inclined to follow a steep unmarked trail past the public bathrooms.

 A side benefit of this trail being largely deserted was the abundance of reptiles that we spotted on the walk.
 We saw a Goanna at Audley and now added skinks and dragons to our list.